technophilist/branded-buttons-compose/README.md

 <img src ="images/facebook-button.png" width = "301" height = "73"></img>

 ## Usage
 The central API of this library is the ```BrandedButton()``` composable function.
-It has three mandatory arguments that allows you to specify the type of the branded button, label and a lamda that will be executed when the button is clicked.
+It has three mandatory arguments that allows you to specify the type of the branded button, label and a lambda that will be executed when the button is clicked.
 It also has other optional parameters that allows you to customize the button.
 ```kotlin
 @Composable
 fun BrandedButton(